 Sandra has been the IELTS Test Centre Manager since 2014 and has had previous experience working in higher education.
 As an IELTS Test Centre Manager she oversees the day-to-day running of the test centre, which is one of the largest and busiest in the UK.
 Sandra takes pride working for the University and also being the ambassador for the Test Partner; The British Council.
 Sandra is a creative writer and publishes her short stories on her own blog, and she is an explorer who enjoys travelling and learning new things.

 Omar has worked at the University since 2011, beginning as a temp in the IELTS office.
-He is the Programme Support Officer for the ULC’s university-wide Academic Support Programme, helping international students and staff with English support during their time at the University.
-He holds a BA in English Literature and also works in a secondary capacity for the University as a Pastoral Advisor in halls of residence.
+He is the Programme Support Officer for the ULC’s university-wide Academic Success Programme, helping international students and staff with English support during their time at the University.
+He holds a BA in English Literature, an MA in Eastern Philosophy and also works in a secondary capacity for the University as a Pastoral Advisor in halls of residence.
 In his spare time he enjoys reading, debating, gigs and festivals.

 Amber is a former student at the University who graduated in July 2018 with a Bachelors degree in French and Spanish.
 On her year abroad, she participated in the ERASMUS program and studied at a partner university in Rennes, France, before working at an Accountants Office in Marbella, Spain.
 As the Programme Support Officer for the Pre-sessional Course, Amber deals with the administration of the course which includes room bookings, co-ordination of the printing and distribution of course books, class documents and is the main contact for temporary summer tutors.
 In her spare time, Amber enjoys travelling, nature walks and listening to reggaeton music!